-- Disobeying a Supervisor's instructions on a practicum case involving a legal or ethical issue, including suicidal or homicidal clients, duty-to-warn or mandatory reporting issues, or dual relationship issues - Failure to inform your practicum supervisor if you have cases that involve the above issues - Lack of progress in clinical competency - Breach of professional ethics as defined by the AAMFT and SC Licensure Board - Failure to comply with COAMFTE standards or licensure statute or regulations - Engaging in substance abuse behaviors that threaten client care - Endangering clients in any way, including not contacting or covering clients for over 24 business hours when out of town or unavailable - Non-compliance with EMERGE guidelines
+- Disobeying a Supervisor's instructions on a practicum case involving a legal or ethical issue, including suicidal or homicidal clients, duty-to-warn or mandatory reporting issues, or dual relationship issues - Failure to inform your practicum supervisor if you have cases that involve the above issues - Lack of progress in clinical competency - Breach of professional ethics as defined by the AAMFT and SC Licensure Board - Failure to comply with COAMFTE standards or licensure statutes or regulations - Engaging in substance abuse behaviors that threaten client care - Endangering clients in any way, including not contacting or covering clients for over 24 business hours when out of town or unavailable - Non-compliance with EMERGE guidelines

-The student may request a hearing from a Student Evaluation Committee composed of the faculty at EMERGE upon dismissal notification.
-The decision of the evaluation committee is final.
+Upon dismissal notification, the student may request a hearing from a Student Evaluation Committee composed of the faculty at EMERGE.
+The committee's decision is final.